MinecraftServerControl/mscs/README.md

 [here](https://github.com/sandain/MinecraftServerControlScript/wiki/Global-Server-Settings).

 ## Scheduling backups and other tasks
+All MSCS tasks can be automated using [**cron**](https://en.wikipedia.org/wiki/Cron), a scheduler software that can run programs on a set interval of time.
+Whether it be backups, restarts, mapping, or any other `mscs` command, it can be scheduled using cron.
 ### Scheduling backups
-To schedule backups, you need to use [**cron**](https://en.wikipedia.org/wiki/Cron), a scheduler software that can run programs on a set interval of time.
 Below is an example of one way how you could setup backups via cron to backup a world every 2 hours: